unalunsal/ML-for-Portfolio-Optimization/README.md

 Each file in this repository can be ran seperately.

 # sharpe_ratio.py
-Let`s start with very common way for optimum stock selection for portfolio construction which is Sharpe Ratio.
+Let`s start with very common way for optimum stock selection in portfolio construction which is Sharpe Ratio.
 Sharpe Ratio is used by portfolio managers / investors to understand investment return compared to its risk.
+Its formula is as following

 Sharpe Ratio = (Rp - Rf) / 𝜎𝑝